Menu

 • sporting venues

-• major events that attract large crowds
+• other major events that attract large crowds

 Christmas markets and New Year's celebrations are also potential targets for attacks.